bertmelis/VitoWiFi/README.md

 - a (DIY) serial optocoupler to connect your ESP8266 to your Viessmann boiler
 - As this is an implementation of the P300 (aka VS2) and KW protocol, your boiler must be compatible with these protocols.

+## Installation
+- For Arduino IDE: see [the Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc4)
+- For Platformio: see the [Platfomio lib page for VitoWifi](http://platformio.org/lib/show/1939/VitoWifi)

 ## Usage
 A working example using [Homie](https://github.com/marvinroger/homie-esp8266) and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
 Look into the examples to explore the functionality.